halcyonmobile/RestBird/README.md

 ## Convenience

 You can find convenience wrappers for RestBird which are not distributed through the package.
-This includes a PromiseKit wrapper.
+This includes a PromiseKit and an RxSwift wrapper.

 Check out [here](https://github.com/halcyonmobile/RestBird/tree/master/Convenience).